yehia67/documentation/wallets/0.1/hub/introduction/overview.md

 ## Token protection

 IOTA uses the Winternitz one-time signature scheme to sign bundles.
-As a result, each signature exposes around half of the private key.
-Signing a bundle once with a private key is safe.
+As a result,addresses can be safely withdrawn from only once.
 So, when a user withdraws from an address, that address is considered 'spent' and must never be withdrawn from again.

 :::info:
 [learn about signatures in IOTA and why you must never withdraw from an address more than once](root://dev-essentials/0.1/concepts/addresses-and-signatures.md#address-reuse).